Ankit-Cherian/The-American-Revolution-Timeline/README.md

 - Library: © [Leaflet](https://leafletjs.com/) contributors

 ## Contributing
-This is a hobby project — contributions, suggestions, and improvements are welcome!
+This is just a fun side project — contributions, suggestions, and improvements are welcome!
 Feel free to open an issue or PR.
 If you’re adding UI features, please update `testing_checklist.md` with any relevant test cases.

-Made for students, educators, and history fans.
+Made for students, teachers, and history nerds (me).
 Have fun exploring!